pauleveritt/pauleveritt.github.io/src/articles/pylyglot/intro.rst

 application in a web app is done in JavaScript, in the “frontend”, with Python running UI-less data services in the “backend”.

 This is a series aimed at the Python developer, to explain this JavaScript frontend world, from the perspective of Python.
-It’s a polyglot view, aimed at a Python perspective, hence the series name of “Pylyglot”.
+It’s a polyglot view, aimed at a Python perspective.
 We'll be using PyCharm throughout, showing how it excels at both the backend (Python) and the frontend (JS, HTML, CSS) due to its IntelliJ foundation.

 Remain Calm
 -----------